Decorating & Design

 The Best Backyard Fences From The H&H Archives

-Fences can do so much more than divide a property.
-These multitasking fences offer privacy and serve as a support for lighting, garden accents and plants — all while looking handsome.
-Read on for the best fences from the H&H archives!
+Fences do so much more than divide a property.
+These multitasking partitions offer privacy and serve as a support for lighting, garden accents and plants — all while looking handsome.
+Get inspired by the best backyard fences from our archives below.

 Ipê wood slats are a recurring element in this backyard.
 Corten steel planters add visual interest to the fence and are a great way to integrate a veggie garden into an urban space.